 Justin received his PhD in Criminology and Criminal Justice from the University of South Carolina in 2015.
 His research centers on policing with emphases on procedural justice, legitimacy, and officer-involved shootings.
-He has recently co-authored articles appearing in Justice Quarterly, Law and Human Behavior, and Social Psychology Quarterly.
+He has recently co-authored articles appearing in Justice Quarterly, Criminology & Public Policy, and Journal of Research in Crime and Delinquency.

 policing, criminological theory

 policing, procedural justice, officer discretion, officer involved shootings

 Journal of Crime and Justice Outstanding Paper Award, Scholarship/Research - 2020

 Outstanding Reviewer for Policing: An International Journal, Service, Professional - 2017

 Ph D, University of South Carolina, Columbia, SC, Criminology & Criminal Justice, 2015